Infrared heater: Elements

 The most common filament material used for electrical infrared heaters is tungsten wire, which is coiled to provide more surface area.
-Low temperature alternatives for tungsten are carbon, or alloys of iron, chromium, and aluminum (trademark and brand name Kanthal).
-While carbon filaments are more fickle to produce, they heat up much more quickly than a comparable medium-wave heater based on a FeCrAl filament.
+Low temperature alternatives for tungsten are carbon, or alloys of iron, chromium, and aluminum (FeCrAl, trademark and brand name Kanthal).
+While carbon filaments are more fickle to produce, they heat up much more quickly than a comparable medium-wave heater based on a metal alloy filament.

 When light is undesirable or not necessary in a heater, ceramic infrared radiant heaters are the preferred choice.
 Containing 8 m of coiled alloy resistance wire, they emit a uniform heat across the entire surface of the heater and the ceramic is 90% absorbent of the radiation.
 As absorption and emission are based on the same physical causes in each body, ceramic is ideally suited as a material for infrared heaters.

 Industrial infrared heaters sometimes use a gold coating on the quartz tube that reflects the infrared radiation and directs it towards the product to be heated.
 Consequently, the infrared radiation impinging on the product is virtually doubled.
 Gold is used because of its oxidation resistance and very high infrared reflectivity of approximately 95%.